renovatebot/renovate/docs/usage/templates.md

 ### stringToPrettyJSON

-If you want to print pretty JSON with Handlebars you can use the built-in function `StringToPrettyJSON` like this:
+If you want to print pretty JSON with Handlebars you can use the built-in function `stringToPrettyJSON` like this:

 `{{{stringToPrettyJSON myvar}}}`